-Heart-Healthy Steps - Led by the CDC Foundation and the Million Hearts® initiative, this website supports a heart-healthy lifestyle for adults 55 and over by encouraging small steps to live big.
+Heart-Healthy Steps - Led by the CDC Foundation and the Million Hearts[®] initiative, this website supports a heart-healthy lifestyle for adults 55 and over by encouraging small steps, like eating healthy, getting active, and lowering stress.
 This program is part of the "Start Small.
 Live Big." campaign.